iterative/dvc.org/content/docs/command-reference/diff.md

 `dvc diff` does not have an effect when the repository is not tracked by Git, for example when `dvc init` was used with the `--no-scm` option.

+By default, when comparing the current workspace to a Git commit, `dvc diff` includes a `not in cache` status for DVC-tracked files and directories which are neither in the workspace nor the local cache (indicating that they most likely need to be `dvc pull`ed into the workspace).
+The `--hide-missing` option can be used to suppress this status and only print files and directories which have been expliclity added, modified or deleted in the workspace.
+This status will be automatically suppressed when comparing two Git commits.

 > Note that current `dvc diff` implementation does not show the line-to-line
 > comparison among the files in each revision, like `git diff` or
 > [GNU `diff`](https://www.gnu.org/software/diffutils/) can.
 This is because the